-PETITIONER'S DISSOLUTION OF MARRIAGE FORMS
+RESPONDENT'S DISSOLUTION OF MARRIAGE FORMS

-(These forms shall be used by a person filing for divorce.)
+(These forms shall be used by a person responding to their spouse's Petition for Dissolution of Marriage.)

 Introduction

 These forms are available to you at no cost on the Representing Yourself website.
 Some courts may provide paper copies of these forms for a fee.
 Only a lawyer may charge you a fee for preparing these forms.
 You are required to complete the Litigant Awareness Program on selfrepresent.mo.gov before preparing these forms.
 Your local court may also have other educational programs available to help you in the preparation of these forms.